cardano-foundation/CIPs/CIP-plutus-modules/README.md

 #### Variation: Lazy Loading

-With this design, if any script hash is missing from the `preimages`, then the entire resolution fails.
+With the design above, if any script hash is missing from the `preimages`, then the entire resolution fails.
 As an alternative, we might replace missing subterms by a dummy value, such as `builtin unit`, thus:
 ```